thomasrzhao/TRZForcePressGestureRecognizer/README.md

 Since the iPhone 6s hasn't been released yet and the simulator doesn't support Force Touch, I have no idea if this actually works or not.
 Use at your own risk.

 ## Usage
-Copy ForcePressGestureRecognizer to your project and use like any other UIGestureRecognizer subclass:
+Copy ForcePressGestureRecognizer.swift to your project and use like any other UIGestureRecognizer subclass:

 ```swift
 let forcePressRecognizer = ForcePressGestureRecognizer(target: self, action: "didRecognizeForcePress:")